Australia's budget deficit blows out amid commodity slide

 The deficit for 2014/15 had been forecasted at A$29.8 billion in the May budget, while the 2015/16 shortfall was now put at A$31.2 billion, instead of A$17.1 billion.

+The government has also faced problems getting unpopular cost cutting and revenue raising measures through the Senate, which Hockey said cost another A$10.6 billion.

-Still, the budget deficit for 2014/15 of 2.5 percent of gross domestic product (GDP) is relatively small by international standards, as is government debt, which is seen peaking at 17 percent of GDP in 2017.
+Still, the overall budget deficit for 2014/15 of 2.5 percent of gross domestic product (GDP) is relatively small by international standards, as is the government's debt burden which is seen peaking at 17 percent of GDP in 2017.

-Ratings agency Standard & Poor's said the budget update had no impact on Australia's AAA rating.
+Ratings agencies Standard & Poor's and Moody's have already stated that Australia's triple A rating was not under threat from the current deterioration in the budget.